LucDemortier/RandomForests/README.md

 1. Recompute intrinsic discrepancies.

+1. Split data set into training and testing parts, with option to adjust the prevalence in either part.

+1. Do a quick preliminary fit of a random forest classifier to the training data set, to make sure things are working as expected.

 1. Do grid search to optimize hyper-parameter settings of random forest.

 1. Compute confusion matrix of optimal random forest and plot precision, recall, and queue rate versus threshold curves, as well as the ROC, a bar chart of feature importances, and histograms of the classifier output.